 In SPOCCS I (above) a fluorescence spectroscopy** device that worked well in the esophagus was unable to overcome the cervical inflammation that was not present in U.S. testing, but is present so often in areas of the world with high rates of cervical cancer.
 This is an excellent example of the importance of not only tissue specific, but environment specific clinical validation.

-Manuscripts on visual inspection techniques for screening, HPV testing, self-sampling, accuracy of colposcopy, and liquid based pap test technology have also been published by POI.
+Multiple manuscripts on visual inspection techniques for screening, HPV testing, self-sampling, accuracy of colposcopy, and liquid based pap test technology have been published by POI using SPOCCS I data.
 Six year follow-up studies have also been published that explored the durability (negative predictive value) of a negative HPV test as well as the significance of HPV “titer” both at the time of the primary screen and the follow-up exam.
 On the basis of the data from our work in SPOCCS , we began a 9000 patient trial in rural China (SPOCCS II) studying a new bio-molecular marker for diagnosing pre-invasive disease.In addition we have developed, tested and published a survey instrument that explores cross-cultural differences in women’s acceptance of self-sampling technology.

 SPOCCS II took place between October/2000 and April/2002.
 8,497 women age 27 to 56 years were screened for cervical neoplasia with self test using a brush (rather than the swab as in SPOCCS I) and the same brush for a direct test for high-risk HPV DNA (HC II).
-Liquid -based cytology used Sure-Path n SPOCCS I used ThinPrep)).
+Liquid -based cytology used Sure-Path (in SPOCCS I we used ThinPrep).
 Again our biopsy protocol was used to ascertain the true diagnosis.

 The SPOCCS I and II studies generated many important findings that have been published in the medical literature.
-Theses studies contain more than 20,000 matched colposcopic impressions and biopsies.
+Theses studies upon completion of these two trials contain more than 20,000 matched colposcopic impressions and biopsies.
 In addition to the patient care that has been provided, one of the most important contributions from the SPOCCS studies is the clear documentation of the inaccuracy of colposcopy.

 The colposcope is the most commonly used imaging technology for the diagnosis of pre-invasive and invasive cancer of the cervix.
 These studies gives further strength to the importance of our biopsy protocol in the validation of new technology as well as in patient care.